 Common Name: False Cleavers

-Galium spurium is a Annual up to 0.75 metres tall.
+Galium spurium is an annual plant that can grow up to 0.75 metres tall.

 It has edible, medicinal and miscellaneous uses.